 You’ll need to size up appropriately to accommodate for that increase in loaf size.
-For bread baking, try to stick to the 5 to 8-quart range to leave room for rising and crust formation.
+For bread baking, I would to stick to the 5 to the 8-quart range.
+Allowing enough space for rising and crust formation.

 If you are going to choose a Dutch Oven for bread making or any other purpose you need to decide if you want an enameled or seasoned oven.
 To learn which oven is right for you, click the link to learn more.

 Some Tips for Picking the Right Dutch Oven